Common Counsel Foundation

 • Transparency and authenticity about challenges and approaches

-• Democratic participation in organizational governance
+• Democratic participation in organisational governance

 • Cumulative impact understanding showing how multiple oppressions intersect